 The Group has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
-Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted except for AASB 2018-6 Amendments to the Australia Accounting Standards - Definition of a business.
+There was no significant impact in the adoption of these standards.